tatey/translink/README.md

 ## Usage

+First install all the required dependancies.

+    $ bundle install

-Import all bus stops, routes and services for Thursday, 24 November 2011 saving them into a SQLite database named "2011-11-24.sqlite3" in the current working directory.
+Then import all bus stops, routes and services for Thursday, 24 November 2011 saving them into a SQLite database named "2011-11-24.sqlite3" in the current working directory.

     $ translink import 2011-11-24